cjzamora/picow-clock-emu/README.md

 # Raspberry PI Pico W 6502 microprocessor clock/timer emulator

-This is a simple emulator for the 6502 microprocessor clock/timer using the Raspberry PI Pico W. It can do Astable and Monostable modes.
+This is a simple clock/timer emulator for the 6502 microprocessor using the Raspberry PI Pico W. The emulator can be used to test the 6502 microprocessor with a clock frequency of up to 1Khz.
+This is useful for testing the 6502 microprocessor without the need for a physical clock/timer chip (e.g. 555 timer).

 ## Requirements
 - ARM toolchain